 If you decide to have surgery, talk with your genetic counselor about the right time to have it.
-Surgery to remove your uterus or ovaries affects your fertility (ability to have biological children).
+Surgery to remove the uterus and ovaries affects fertility (your ability to have biological children).
 If you plan to have biological children, your genetic counselor can talk with you about your options.

-What does an MSH2 mutation mean for my family?
+What does an MSH2 mutation mean for my blood relatives?

-Males and females have an equal chance of passing down this mutation in their family.
-You only need to inherit this mutation from one parent to have an increased risk for cancer.
+Males and females have an equal chance of passing down a mutation in their family.
+You only need to inherit a mutation from one parent to have an increased risk for cancer.

 What does this mean for family planning?

 If you have an MSH2 mutation and plan to have children, there are options to prevent your children from inheriting the mutation.
 You may want to consider discussing these options especially if both you and your partner have an MSH2 mutation.

 If you both have a mutation in the MSH2 gene, there’s a chance your child could be born with a rare but serious condition called Constitutional Mismatch Repair Deficiency (CMMR-D) syndrome.
 CMMR-D syndrome causes a higher risk for childhood cancers.
 If you already have children, it’s unlikely they have CMMR-D since this is usually diagnosed early in life.
 For more information about genetic testing and family planning, talk with your genetic counselor.

 What happens if I do not have a mutation?

 If you do not have a mutation or if we find a variant of uncertain significance (VUS), your genetic counselor will review your personal and family history of cancer.
 They’ll talk with you about the general cancer screening guidelines you should follow.

 A VUS is a change in a gene, but we don’t yet know if it is linked with a higher risk for cancer.
 Most VUS are eventually found to be normal changes that do not affect your health.